jumpnow/jumpnowtek-site/_posts/2018-11-21-Running-a-Snort-IDS-on-OpenBSD.md

 I am using an older dual-core amd64 machine with 3 GigE nics for the hardware.

 The operating system is OpenBSD 6.4.
-I installed the compiler sets, but not X11 or games.
+I installed the compiler set though it is not necessary.
+I did not install X11 or games.

 The 3 nics show up as **re0**, **em0** and **em1**.